 I’m really excited about Mystic Dragon‘s story.
 The first book, Mystic, was a light and charming adventure that featured teenage protagonists dealing with big challenges.
-The plot was specifically designed to be fairly straight-forward, although there were some big twists involved.
+The plot was specifically designed to be fairly straightforward, although there were some big twists involved.
 My plan was always to tell a simple story in a compelling manner.
 I believe I achieved that, and the consensus from fans and published reviews seem to agree.

 Mystic Dragon takes everything to a whole new level.
 The characters are no longer teenagers.
-The challenges are bigger, the consequences more severe.
+The challenges are bigger, and the consequences more severe.
 The themes explored in this book are darker.
 This is absolutely an adult fantasy novel that pushes the whole series into unique territory.
-If you came to love Pomella and Sim from the first book, I think you’re going find their follow-up stories to be very surprising.
+If you came to love Pomella and Sim from the first book, I think you’re going to find their follow-up stories to be very surprising.

 This was the plan from the very beginning.
 Book 1 was intended to be comfortable and familiar.
 Book 2 blows things wide open, and the third book–which I’ve already begun and plan to finish much more quickly than the second–goes places I don’t think anybody foresaw.

 Here’s a description of Mystic Dragon’s plot, as described by my publisher.
 (Warning!
 Huge book 1 spoilers!)

 Seven Years have passed since Pomella AnDone became the unlikely apprentice to Mystic Grandmaster Faywong.
 The political balance on the island of Moth is shifting as commoners demand more rights, and Pomella is caught in the middle.
 When a rare celestial event approaches, Mystics from across the world gather on Moth to prevent the Mystical realm of Fayün from overtaking the mortal world.